Coming from a Mediterranean country, the beach has always been a part of my life. Sea, sand, sun and sky – all these make for great beach photography.

 This perspective shift will allow you to take totally different photos.
-Look for interesting stones, shells, footprints, sand castles and so on.
+Make sure to look for interesting stones, shells, footprints, sandcastles and so on.

-You can also try to emphasize textures.
+You can also try to emphasise textures.
 Play with depth of field to get a dreamy effect (blurry background).

 Play with your shutter speed to get different effects, especially when shooting the water.
 Using short shutter speeds, you can freeze the waves.

 This effect is great for photos of waves crashing and splashing against rocks.

 On the other hand, you can try long exposures for a soft silky effect in the water.
 For long exposure photography, you will need a tripod to avoid handshaking.